ora-io/oao-frame-template/README.md

 # AI Oracle Frame Template
 This is a template for building AI powered frame using [ORA's AI Oracle](https://docs.ora.io/doc/oao-onchain-ai-oracle/introduction).

+## DISCLAIMER
+> The purpose of this templte is to help people get started with AI dapps development.
+The codebase is NOT audited.
+Use it at your own risk.

 ## Template Structure
 **api** - defines api endpoints, which execute actions and return frame metatags